firedrakeproject/firedrake/docs/source/configuration.rst

 .. code-block:: bash

-    firedrake-config MODULE_NAME
+    firedrake-config MODULE_NAME --config_file FILE_PATH

 This command will run a server at ``http://0.0.0.0:5000`` and generates a graphical interface for users to configure the parameters.
+The ``FILE_PATH`` argument is for the path for saving the parameters, see below "Saving Parameters".

 Once running, the configuration can be edited in the browser.
 Validation of the inputs is performed after input has been changed, with visual feedback of